srobo/docs/programming/editors/vscode.md

 When connected to the [robot's WiFi hotspot](/docs/kit/wifi), it is possible to attach VS Code's debugger to the robot by performing the following steps:

-1. Ensure the [Python extension](#python-extension) is installed
+1. Ensure the [Python extension](#python-extension) is installed.
-2. Open the Run and Debug panel
+2. Open the Run and Debug panel.
-3. Click the cog icon at the top of the panel
+3. Click the cog icon at the top of the panel.
 4. Paste the following configuration:
 ```json
 {